Mathematics and Statistics

 ESGI 195 will follow the traditional ESGI format:

-• On Monday organisations presents their challenges to the academic participants
+• Starting 10:00 on Monday organisations presents their challenges to the academic participants

 • The participating mathematicians, computer scientists and data scientists split into groups and, for the next three days, intensely work on idea brainstorming, model building, and problem solving.
 Each group is supported by a facilitator.

-• On Friday, each group presents their progress and recommended routes forward.
+• On Friday until 14:00, each group presents their progress and recommended routes forward.

 • In principle, there are no limits to the problems that can be tackled!
 We are expecting over 70 mathematical and data scientists from across the UK and Europe to participate in our workshop.
 Their expertise often spans statistical modelling, data science, fluid and solid mechanics, heat and mass transport, and machine learning.